 Adjacent to the bathroom is a full-size closet.
 Inside you find hangars, iron, ironing board, and a suitcase stand.
 Next to the closet is a cabinet with multiple drawers and doors.
 One of them hides the room safe.
 In some of the other shelves of the cabinet were the coffee maker and the ice bucket with glasses and two bottles of water.

 The rest of the room was pretty much taken up by the king bed on the right with nightstands on either side.
 Both nightstands just have one power outlet and one USB outlet each.
 However, one of the power outlets was already used up by the alarm clock and the USB port on the right side was broken.
-I found that out the hard way when I plugged my device in and didn’t double checked if it started charging.
+I found that out the hard way when I plugged my device in and didn’t charge.
+I forgot to double-check if it started charging.
 As I grabbed it 2 hours later, it’s battery was dead.
 Overall you don’t have a lot of options, to begin with, now ports are even broken which narrows your options down even more.

 Adjacent to the bed is the flatscreen TV which is on top of a stand.
 No storage options in the stand beside the top areas on either side of the TV.
 Note, the room is also missing a refrigerator, which is almost necessary to survive in the hot summer days here in Miami.

-Along the window, in one corner is a chair and in the other corner of the room a small work desk with office chair facing the room.
-The desk looked first way to small but after setting up my laptop I was still comfortable and had plenty of space either side with my gear.
+Along the window, in one corner is a chair, and in the other corner of the room a small work desk with an office chair facing the room.
+The desk looked first way too small but after setting up my laptop I was still comfortable and had plenty of space on either side with my gear.
 The desk has actually two power and 2 USB outlets built into it on the right side.
 Lucky as I am today, the power cable connecting them, was unplugged from the nearby wall outlet.
 This was however easy to fix.

 Then I found out that the “Make a Green Choice” hangar was missing from my room.
 No big deal, I used the SPG app to sign up for that service.
 This hotel has a weird policy.
 You can only go a maximum of 3 days without cleaning your room.
 Then a mandatory cleaning is necessary and after that, you can go again 3 days without cleaning and so on.